rfdrake/graylog-with-netbox/README.md

 ```

 This will automatically role to the new file each night at midnight.
 Filebeat
-will notice the new file and start pushing it to graylog.
+will notice the new file and start pushing it to Graylog.

 You can write a cron job that will cleanup old files.
 This is what we used: